-- (a) an offence which is punishable by a maximum term of at least six months of imprisonment, or - (b) an offence under section 146, 147, or 147A of the Licensing Act 2003 (sale of alcohol to children);

-- 4.2 Even if the person granting the authorisation believes that the authorisation is necessary, he must also be satisfied that the authorised activity is proportionate to what is sought to be achieved by it.
+- 4.1 Amendments to the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 ("the 2010 Order") mean that a local authority can now only grant an authorisation under RIPA for the use of Directed Surveillance where the local authority is investigating criminal offences which attract a custodial sentence of a maximum term of at least 6 months' imprisonment, or criminal offences relating to the underage sale of alcohol or tobacco under sections 146, 147 or 147A of the Licensing Act 2003 or section 7 of the Children and Young Persons Act 1933. - 4.2 Even if the person granting the authorisation believes that the authorisation is necessary, he must also be satisfied that the authorised activity is proportionate to what is sought to be achieved by it.
 This requires the Authorising Officer to balance the need for surveillance with the level of intrusion into any person's privacy. - 4.3 Particular consideration should be given to collateral intrusion, which is interference with the privacy of persons other than the subject(s) of the surveillance.
 Such collateral intrusion or interference would be a matter of greater concern in cases where there are special sensitivities, for example in cases of premises used by lawyers or for any form of medical or professional counselling or therapy.